swebshet/dhis2-core/dhis-2/dhis-services/dhis-service-tracker/src/main/java/org/hisp/dhis/tracker/validation/exploration/idea2/IDEA2.md

   you pass it a function and it maps from one category to another there is also such a similarity between a node and a function in terms of andThen, ... maybe its just because a node is a wrapper of a function
+* how can I generalize collecting the errors in a list? like Java Collections .collector(toList) style?
 * Re-read the issue and some other difficulties we have
 * Play with a more complex validations.
 Try to port more validations over.
 * how can I generalize what I have more? would that even help?